rtCamp/rtbiz-helpdesk/docs/staff/tickets/README.md

 # Tickets

-Tickets is the basics entity around which Helpdesk is system is setup.
-All client queries submitted to Helpdesk and are
+Ticket is the basic entity around which the Helpdesk system is setup.